Status

 Exclusion criteria

-Neurological Diagnosis including epileptic seizures; recent, multiple, or severe concussion; traumatic brain injury; stroke; multiple sclerosis; or cognitive impairment with or without the use of prescription medication or requirement for hospitalization.
+Neurologic conditions such as seizures or conditions that increase the risk of seizures, including concussions within the last 3 months; moderate or severe traumatic brain injury; stroke; multiple sclerosis; or cognitive impairment with or without the use of prescription medication or requirement for hospitalization.

-Unstable psychiatric disorder requiring weekly clinical visits or medication changes within the last 4 weeks.
+Any psychiatric disorder requiring weekly or more frequent clinical monitoring or medication changes in the last 4 weeks.

 History of neurodevelopmental disorder such as attention deficit hyperactivity disorder, learning disability, or developmental delay

-Hearing impairments requiring implanted or external devices for amplification.
+Hearing impairments requiring implanted or external devices worn at all times for amplification.

 **Pregnant or believes there is a chance of pregnancy